MiniGameWorlds/MiniGameWorld/resources/userWiki/config.md

 - `group-chat`: If false, teams can only chat with members
 - `team-pvp`: If true, team members can damage to each others
 - `team-size`: Max team member size of one team
-> e.g. `max-player-count` is 12 and `team-size` is 4 then, there are can be up to 3 teams
+> e.g. `max-players` is 12 and `team-size` is 4 then, there are can be up to 3 teams
 - `team-register-mode`: Team member registration mode (`NONE`, `FAIR`, `FILL`, `FAIR_FILL`, `RANDOM`, `PARTY`)
 > - e.g. playerCount: 13, teamMaxPlayerCount: 5, teamCount: 4
 > - `NONE`: no divide (use registerPlayersToTeam())